-They will also need food, not just pellets either.
+They will also need food, and not just pellets!
 Face it, no one likes to eat the same thing everyday.
-Pellets should only be one part of a wider diet.
-Turtles want live food such as worms, and crickets.
-Let's not forget snacks too!
-Variety is the key to a healthy and happy turtle.
+Pellets should only be one part of a varied diet.
+Turtles want live food such as worms and crickets.
+Let's not forget snacks, too!
+Variety is the key to a healthy diet and a happy turtle.

 Take care of your pet & find a vet

 Most towns have plenty of dog and cat vets, but you may need to travel to get to your closest turtle specific vet.
 Reptiles have different care requirements than traditional pets and medications that work fine for your cats may in fact be toxic to a turtle.
 Small animal vets may not recognize disorders that reptiles are susceptible to.
 Turtles are incredibly hardy and a well cared for turtle may never get sick.
 However, if your turtle does get sick, you do not want to waste precious time searching for a vet.
 Be prepared!

 You will also need some turtle supplies... floating logs, basking dock, rocks, sand, gravel, plants (live and/or artificial), tank heater for the winter, and perhaps an auto feeder, if you go on vacation.
 Extension cords, surge protectors, and GFIs are useful to have as well.
 Save yourself a lot of effort and pick yourself up an inexpensive mechanical timer, that way if you would like to sleep in or you are on vacation, your little friend does not have to miss a moment of daylight or basking time and can get a good night's sleep.